 Large block styles must be added to an external CSS table.

-Every image must have a name and an alt attribute.
 This helps search engines to process the content of a website and allows users to understand the content of an image even if, for some reason, it isn’t displayed.
-Additionally, for better optimization, you may use a title tag (a short text that is displayed when an image is hovered).
+Additionally, for better optimization, you may use a title tag (a short text that is displayed when an image hovers).

 Don’t link to other resources when this is irrelevant or unnecessary.
 Outbound links may result in traffic loss and make the website less attractive to search engines.
 At the same time, there are situations when links to landings, forums, social media, and other related resources facilitate website promotion.

-The website includes outbound links to 14 external resources.
+The website includes outbound links to 14 external website.
 These are Google’s subdomains and authoritative sites.

 Technical pages must be closed from indexing not only with a robots.txt file but also using the meta tags in a HEAD element.
 Also, you need to add a «rel=”» attribute that disallows following the links on closed pages.